-Let’s say that you approach the NFL betting season with a plan to place 100 point spread bets over the course of the year with the goal of winning more than you lose to turn a profit.
+Let’s say that you approach the NFL season with a plan to place 100 point spread bets over the course of the year at the best NFL betting sites with the goal of winning more than you lose to turn a profit.
 The season plays out, and you post a record of 51-49.

 Have you made money?
 Here’s how the math works out using a wager size of $100 per game and standard odds of -110.

 We hit on 51 bets, so the $5,100 laid out comes back to us, as does a profit of $4,636.41 for a total of $9,736.41.
 The 49 losing bets are gone with nothing to show for them.
 If we take our total amount wagered of $10,000 and subtract $9,736.41, we have a loss of $263.59.